-Whilst the UK government are yet to set out concrete plans to achieve net zero by 2050, the latest government announcements and recommendations from The Committee on Climate Change (CCC) can provide an indication of where environmental policy may be heading.
-House of Commons insights reveal that the government are focusing on various high-profile issues concerning major sectors such as transport, energy, buildings, agriculture and waste management (House of Commons Library,2019).
+While the UK government is yet to set out concrete plans to achieve net zero by 2050, the latest government announcements and recommendations from The Committee on Climate Change (CCC) can provide an indication of where environmental policy may be heading.
+Insights from the House of Commons reveal that the government are focusing on various high-profile issues concerning major sectors such as transport, energy, buildings, agriculture, and waste management (House of Commons Library,2019).

 The latest policy commitments, which may impact business, include:

 - banning the sale of new diesel and petrol cars by 2035 and aiming to increase the sale of ultra-low emission vehicles by at least 50%

 - reducing emissions from HGVs and road freight by introducing a voluntary reduction commitment and working with industry to identify the most viable technological options for low-emission HGVs